brett-swardenski/Library/README.md

 - Manager the users and their book(s) they have checked out
 - Manage a collection of the books for easy retrieval within the system
 - Manage the rental of books (transactions) of the library, including which user has rented which book
-- An interface to operate the program (done within the console of an IDE)
+- An interface to operate the program (utilizing JFrames and JDialog boxes with NetBeans' GUI editor)

 Members:
 Brett Swardenski